Netlify-Moneytronic/rolandcreate/README.md

 **Adding Tags**

-Adding a tag like data-sb-object-id={props.id} to a <div> is an example of how you would annotate an element so it can be populated and recognized by tools like Netlify Create (Visual Editor) when using Contentful as a content source
+Adding a tag like data-sb-object-id={props.id} is an example of how you would annotate an element so it can be populated and recognized by tools like Netlify Create (Visual Editor) when using Contentful as a content source
 The data-sb-object-id attribute should be set to the unique ID of the Contentful entry you want to associate with that element.
 In Contentful

 **Developer WorkFlow**